The Range Rover Sport fits between the full-size, top-line Range Rover and the entry-level, family-friendly LR3.

 In cargo space, the Sport fits where it logically should, offering almost 20 fewer cubic feet than the much more upright LR3 but less than four fewer than the Range Rover.
 Save for cup holders, of which there are but two, protected by a sliding cover in the front center console, incidental storage is decent.
 The nifty little cool box packaged with the Luxury Interior option fits in the cubby in the center console aft of those cup holders and chills small beverage bottles and snacks.
 The front doors have two map pockets, the rear doors, one.
 Pouches for magazine and headsets are stitched into the backside of the front seat backs.
 The bi-level glove box's upper element doubles as a CD rack.
 Atop this, a divided tray for odds and ends fills the space between the air conditioning registers.

 Land Rovers must, by definition, be at least as adept off-road as on.
-The Range Rover Sport may push the needle a bit closer to the on-road end of the gauge than many of the marque's faithful will find appropriate.
-But most needn't worry, as it'll still go where many will hesitate to tread, no matter how lightly.
+The Range Rover Sport may push the needle a bit closer to the on-road end of the gauge than some of the marque's faithful believe appropriate, but most needn't worry, as it'll still go where most of us would hesitate to tread.

 Both the HSE and the S/C account well for themselves on the interstates, even when pushing the posted limits more than just a little; at highway speeds, the air suspension automatically lowers the Sport one inch, lessening drag and stabilizing the ride.
 At highway speeds, the speed-sensitive assisted steering feels a tad light, with not as much on-center feel as we like.
 Cranked up to seriously extra-legal rates of travel, though, directional stability improves markedly.